 Wanted posters also make for a great first Wixie project, because:

-• Several templates already exist student's Projects view.
+• Several templates already exist in the student's Projects view.

 • Students only need a few Wixie skills to begin.